Schick quickfire double earns Leverkusen 2-0 win at Olympiacos

 It was the 30-year-old's first double in a Champions League match and he took his goal tally to four from his last six appearances in the competition.

+Schick also became only the second Leverkusen player to score two goals in a Champions League knockout phase match, the first being Michael Ballack in 2002.

-The Germans, whose last defeat across all competitions was to the Greek side in the league phase on January 20, also hit the bar in a pulsating first half.
+The Germans' last loss was to the Greek side in the league phase on January 20 and they have now gone seven consecutive matches without defeat across all competitions.

+In a pulsating first half, Olympiacos keeper Kostas Tzolakis twice came to the rescue with superb saves in succession, first blocking a Schick effort from close range before palming Ibrahim Maza's point-blank volley onto the crossbar in the 28th minute.

+Ernest Poku should have scored for the visitors two minutes later when he had only Tzolakis to beat but his low shot sailed wide.

 Leverkusen will look to seal a round-of-16 spot in the return leg in Germany next week.